 -

 "n-" (Normal): This prefix indicates a straight-chain alkane with no branching.
-For example, n-butane is a straight chain of four carbon atoms.
+Here's one way to look at it: n-butane is a straight chain of four carbon atoms.

 -

 "sec-" (Secondary): This prefix indicates that a carbon atom is bonded to two other carbon atoms.
-For example, sec-butyl alcohol has the hydroxyl group (-OH) attached to a secondary carbon.
+To give you an idea, sec-butyl alcohol has the hydroxyl group (-OH) attached to a secondary carbon.

 -

 "tert-" (Tertiary): This prefix indicates that a carbon atom is bonded to three other carbon atoms.
-For example, tert-butyl alcohol has the hydroxyl group attached to a tertiary carbon.
+As an example, tert-butyl alcohol has the hydroxyl group attached to a tertiary carbon.

 -